OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/ProcessRasterGraph/ProcessRasterGraph.md

 The `ProcessRasterGraph` command automates creation of a "raster graph", also called a "heat map".
-This command is similar to the [`ProcessTSProduct`](../ProcessTSProduct/ProcessTSProduct.md) command, but provides features specific to the raster graph.
+This command is similar to the [`ProcessTSProduct`](../ProcessTSProduct/ProcessTSProduct.md) command, but provides features specific to the raster graph format.
 See the [`ProcessTSProduct`](../ProcessTSProduct/ProcessTSProduct.md) command documentation for background on time series product files and editing graphs.

 A raster graph is a visual representation of time series that emphasizes trends and patterns using colored "pixels".
+The command creates output in two formats depending on the number of time series that are processed.

+### Single Time Series ###

-Currently this command is limited to displaying day and month interval time series.
+Currently, viewing a single time series command is limited to displaying day and month interval time series.
 For example, the following figure illustrates a raster graph for a daily maximum temperature time series.